arg0n4ut/Viaje-Ya/README.md

 # Viaje-Ya
 Simple tool for organizing group trips.

+Development in the practical part of the course "Cloud Computing: Fundamentos e Infraestructuras" at the Universidad de Granada, taught by Claudia Villalonga.

+## Development status
+- project repository set up

 ## Motivation
 When organizing a group trip, it can be difficult to keep track of places to visit, activities to do, things to pack, etc.

-This project aim is to create a web application that offers tools to help with various aspects of trip organization.
+This project's aim is to create a web application that offers tools to help with various aspects of trip organization.

 This way, everyone can easily contribute to the planning and have all the important information accessible in one place.